CircuitSetup/Time-Circuits-Display/README.md

 ## Speedometer

-The firmware supports [CircuitSetups's speedometer display](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit) as part of the time travel sequence and for other purposes.
+The firmware supports [CircuitSetup's speedometer display](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit) as part of the time travel sequence and for other purposes.

 | [![Watch the video](https://img.youtube.com/vi/opAZugb_W1Q/0.jpg)](https://youtu.be/opAZugb_W1Q) |
 |:--:|
 | Click to watch the video |

-Full disclosure: The video was shot before the CircuitSetup speedo became available.
-The speedo shown is a DIY prop and not the - much better looking - CircuitSetup speedo.
+_The video was shot before the CircuitSetup speedo became available.
+The speedo shown is a DIY prop and not the CircuitSetup speedo.
 The video is only meant to demonstrate how the TCD and the speedo inter-operate.
-(The TFC switch was made by me, see [here](https://tfc.out-a-ti.me), it uses the [Fake Power Switch](#fake-power-switch) feature of the TCD.)
+The TFC switch shown [here](https://tfc.out-a-ti.me) uses the [Fake Power Switch](#fake-power-switch) feature of the TCD._

 If your CircuitSetup [Speedo Kit](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit/) came with a cable with 7 wires, it needs to be wired as shown below:

 ![speedo_i2c](img/speedo_i2c.jpg)

+The SDA and SCL wires should be paired with a wire connected to GND.
+If you using a 4 wire twisted-pair cable, pair SCL with GND, and SDA with 5V.

+If the cable is shielded, connect the shield to GND on the TCD's end (not the other!).
+Also see [here](AddOns.md#i2c-peripheral-wiring).

 If you want to make your own speedo, see [here](AddOns.md#speedometer).